replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/05-downloading-and-installing/assignment.md

 ```

 This will download a tarball including the installer binary and the license
 file for Nitflex.
-Extract the tarball to run the installer.
+Extract the tarball to access the installer.

 ```bash
 tar -xzvf [[ Instruqt-Var key="REPLICATED_APP" hostname="node" ]]-stable.tgz